Xu Chang's rebellion: Rebellion

-Xu Chang launched his uprising at Juzhang (Ningbo) in 172, declaring himself "Emperor of the Brightness of Yang", while appointing his father Xu Sheng "King of Yue", formally reviving the ancient state of the same name that had been destroyed in the 4th or 3rd century BC.
-According to some of the primary sources, Xu Chang had a brother or son named Xu Zhao and/or Xu Shao (許韶) who also received titles.
+Xu Chang launched his uprising at Juzhang (Ningbo) in 172, declaring himself "Emperor of the Brightness of Yang" (陽明皇帝), while appointing his father Xu Sheng "King of Yue", formally reviving the ancient state of the same name that had been destroyed in the 4th or 3rd century BC.
+According to some of the classical sources, Xu Chang had a brother or son named Xu Zhao and/or Xu Shao (許韶) who also received titles.
 However, it is possible that Xu Zhao / Xu Shao were actually alternate names for Xu Cheng.
 Besides the Xu family, a local tribal chieftain named Ju Kang served as rebel leader.
 The rebellion is believed to have been religiously motivated, although sinologist Werner Eichhorn has speculated that the uprising might also have been a nationalist Yue revolt against the Han Chinese.
 In contrast, de Crespigny considers it unlikely that nationalist motives played a role.

 The local armed forces of Kuaiji Administrator Yin Duan failed to defeat the insurgents, allowing them to overrun large parts of the commandery.
 A member of the local gentry, Sun Jian, was among those ordered to press-gang troops for the government cause.
 Appointed acting major, he managed to raise a militia of about 1,000 men.
 He and his force served with distinction while fighting the rebels.